ilmanzo/ilmanzo.github.com/_posts/2017-11-06-access-dhcp-options-from-client.md

 also request WPAD;
 {% endhighlight %}

-done that, when you'll ask for a dhcp, the dhclient process will invoke your hook scripts with two environment variables, `old_WPAD` and `new_WPAD`, with the values before and after the renewal.
+done that, when you'll ask for a dhcp, the **dhclient** process will invoke your hook scripts with two new environment variables, `old_WPAD` and `new_WPAD`, with the values before and after the renewal.

 so you can put a script in the folder `/etc/dhcp/dhclient-enter-hooks.d` or `/etc/dhcp/dhclient-exit-hooks.d` to simply "use" the value, by writing it in